At Deloitte, we want everyone to feel they can be themselves and to thrive at work – in every country, in everything we do, every day.

 Genuine allyship is about continually educating ourselves on the blind spots that can influence our decisions and actions, and actively seeking to remove barriers for others.
 As a leader, I continually reflect on my important responsibility as a steadfast ally to ensure that diversity, equity, and inclusion is integrated into every aspect of our organisation.

 We continue to make strides at Deloitte to improve the talent experience for all of our people.
 For those employees with disabilities, we have taken steps to amplify their stories and accomplishments.
 Our leaders and our People with Disabilities and Allies Community are making it a priority to improve accessibility, including redesigning office spaces, increasing accessibility of digital platforms, and empowering project teams to secure the equipment and resources they need to support their teammates.
 We are also celebrating Disability Pride this year with a “Boldly Be” campaign focused on sharing the stories of this community.

-Beyond our own four walls, I am proud that we collaborate with organizations like Disability:IN to advance disability inclusion throughout industry and government.
-Recognition like the “Best Place to Work for Disability Inclusion” for having received a top score of 100 percent on the Disability:IN’s Disability Equality Index® (DEI) make me incredibly proud that we are working to enable all professionals, including those with disabilities, to achieve their professional goals.
+Beyond our own four walls, I am proud that we collaborate with organisations like Disability:IN to advance disability inclusion throughout industry and government.
+Recognition like the “Best Place to Work for Disability Inclusion” for having received a top score of 100 per cent on the Disability:IN’s Disability Equality Index® (DEI) make me incredibly proud that we are working to enable all professionals, including those with disabilities, to achieve their professional goals.